andrewgchio/SmartSPEC/README.md

 In the `learners` section, `start` and `end` refer to the start and end dates (expressed as `'YYYY-MM-DD'`) for learning. `unit` denotes the number of minutes to group connection events. `validity` refers to the number of minutes for which the client will stay around the sensor. `smooth` and `window` are used to indicate the type of smoothening function to apply to the occupancy graphs; use `smooth=SMA` to apply a simple moving average and `smooth=EMA` to apply an exponential moving average.
 The `time-thresh` determines a minimum duration (minutes) required to realize an event. `occ-thresh` determines the minimum number of attendees required to realize an event.

-In `filepaths`, each path denotes a relative path to the appropriate file. `plots` is a directory where plots of learned events will be saved.
+The relative paths to files used as input / produced as output should be specified in the `filepaths` section. `plots` is a directory where plots of learned events will be saved.

 Example:
 ```